 - Ensure there is adequate ventilation, open a window, turn on a fan or regulate the temperature in the room.

 - Use your child’s favourite colour (or allocated colour for multiple kids) to accessorise.
 This may be used in containers for storage, notebooks, cushions, lamps, stationery and wall hangings.

 These are just a few helpful tips.
-You may find that you will need to re design or modify the study space a few times before everyone is comfortable with position and item placement.
+You may find that you will need to re-design or modify the study space a few times before everyone is comfortable with the position and item placement.

 And remember not too much clutter.
 Sometimes too much can create a messy mind.

 For a limited time – I’m offering massive discounts for any first-time purchase.
 Use code ( first20off ) at checkout.

 How to Homeschool – The Good the Bad and the Ugly Realities of Doing it Successfully